User Management

 1. Open User -> License.

-3. Review registration table columns: Name, Vendor, UUID, Sockets, Registered, Status.
+3. Review the registration table columns: Name, Vendor, UUID, Sockets, Registered, and Status.

-4. Compare registered socket counts with expected trial/paid state.
+5. Compare the registered socket counts with your expected license state.

 Expected Outcome: